When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 This course is suitable for people seeking employment in risk management in banks, investment risk management in corporates, non-banking financial firms, and corporate houses.

 This course helps people in their early stages by exposing them to the breadth of the curriculum covering significant strategic aspects of risk management; on the other hand, the course helps established professionals keep up with the latest trends.

 Financial Modeling skills are a must for equity research and investment banking careers.

-If you want to make a career in financial research, equity research, investment banking, and other core finance areas, then having MBA or CFA degrees alone won't help.
+If you want to make a career in financial research, financial management, equity research, investment banking, and other core finance areas, then having an MBA or CFA degrees alone won't help.

 You need to learn skills that are required to do the actual work on the job.

 You can learn the skills by online or classroom programs.

 As per my experience and interaction with students, Indian students prefer the following classroom programs.